dompile/cli/example/advanced/README.md

 ---

-*This example showcases the full power of DOMpile's DOM Mode - a modern approach to static site generation with pure HTML.*
+*This example showcases the full power of Unify's DOM Mode - a modern approach to static site generation with pure HTML.*